 The water level in the display section of the tank is constant and is dictated by the configuration of InTank’s overflow insert.
-InTank redesigned the product (January of 2020) to adjust the water level lower.
-I had the old version and indeed, the water level was too high – there was risk of splashing out of the tank with an aggressive wavemaker.
+InTank redesigned the product (January 2020) to adjust the water level lower.
+I had the old version and indeed, the water level was too high – there was a risk of splashing out of the tank with an aggressive wavemaker.

 The new version is configured with the water level to be about XX mm (XX”) below the top rim of the tank.
 At first, I felt this made the water level too low, but I’ve grown to get used to the look.

 One thing to note (and I discuss this in-depth in my ATO review) is that changes in water volume affect the level in the back chambers but the water level in the display section will remain constant.

 Best practice is to adjust the system volume so that the water covers your filter floss but not so high that it overflows over the top of the acrylic sides of the media caddy.